 There are also a multitude of cultural options for its students and also for the community.
 USP maintains several museums and most of them are free.
 For more information about these and other leisure options, please visit the Pro-Rectory of Culture and Extension website here.
 For more information on USP’s museums, click here.

-Students are billed their normal Drexel tuition and keep all financial aid during their term abroad.
-Please refer to the program Budget Sheet for cost details.
-If you receive Federal Work Study, consider applying for the Study Abroad Online Journalist work study position (only available to students after accepted into the program).
+Students who receive Federal Work Study should consider applying for the Study Abroad Online Journalist work study position (only available to students after acceptance).
 To seek additional funding, review the Scholarship & Funding Opportunities.
-Students who receive Federal Pell Grant should apply for the Gilman Scholarship.
 Remember that scholarship deadlines may be much earlier than study abroad deadlines, so plan accordingly.

 |Dates / Deadlines:|